-- A5.1 Understand how design can be used to convey meaning and improve readability and accessibility in print and electronic media. - A5.2 Understand how textual elements and the interrelationship between text, design and format can affect readability and accessibility in print and electronic media. - A5.3 Understand the conventions for displaying tables, figures, graphs, maps and other visual elements that convey meaning. - A5.4 Understand common visual elements and types of audio-visual media. - A5.5 As the task requires, understand and flag issues related to typography and formatting, such as typographical measures (e.g., pixels, points), text alignment (e.g., indentation, justification), spacing (e.g., letter and line spacing) and typeface (e.g., serif, x-height). - A5.6 As the task requires, understand and use manual markup on paper. - A5.7 As the task requires, know the software used for design, formatting, electronic publishing and web authoring.
+- A4.1 Understand how design can be used to convey meaning and improve readability and accessibility in print and other media. - A4.2 Understand how textual elements and the interrelationship between text, design and format can affect readability and accessibility in print and other media. - A4.3 Understand the conventions for displaying tables, figures, graphs, maps and other visual elements that convey meaning. - A4.4 Understand common visual elements and types of audiovisual media. - A4.5 Understand and flag issues related to typography and formatting, such as typographical measures (e.g., pixels, points), text alignment (e.g., indentation, justification), spacing (e.g., letter and line spacing) and typeface (e.g., serif, x-height). - A4.6 As the task requires, understand and use proofreader's marks on paper. - A4.7 As the task requires, know the software used for design, formatting, electronic publishing and online content creation.

-A6 Editorial processes
+A5 Editorial processes